Key Takeaways

 How to Avoid

-- Rent the e-bike without a guide and navigate using Maps.me or Google Maps offline
+- Rent the e-bike without a guide and navigate using Maps.me or Google Maps offline.

-- If you want a guide, hire one independently through your hotel rather than through the rental shop
+- If you want a guide, hire one independently through your hotel rather than through the rental shop.

-- Set clear expectations upfront: tell the guide you want temples only, no shopping stops
+- Set clear expectations upfront: tell the guide you want temples only, no shopping stops.

-- If the guide steers you to a shop, you are under no obligation to enter or buy
+- If the guide steers you to a shop, you are under no obligation to enter or buy.

-You arrive at Atumashi Monastery and a man sitting at a folding table near the entrance asks for a ...
+It's an afternoon at Atumashi Monastery on your e-bike temple tour, and a man sitting at a folding table near the entrance asks for a 10,000-kyat 'entrance fee,' handing you a handwritten receipt and gesturing toward the temple gate.

 Red Flags